Preparing for your joint replacement surgery requires more than just updating your Netflix queue.

 And, yes, you probably will want to update your Netflix queue.
 Or borrow some books from a friend.
 Or purchase a new book of crossword puzzles.

-If you’re used to being active, being saddled to your bed or chair can feel like torture.
+If you’re used to being active, being saddled to your bed or chair can be tough.
 Make sure you line up easy activities to fill your time and keep you sane while you’re recovering.